rtahina/laravel-todo/README.md

 # Laravel Todo
+A simple Todo app with Laravel and Vue3
 ## Install
 * Clone the repo
 * Copy .env.example and rename to .env.
 Set your env variables